AdobeDocs/audience-manager.pt-BR/help/using/integration/sending-audience-data/batch-data-transfer-explained/id-sync-file-based.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <code> adobe_id</code> </p> </td>
-   <td colname="col2"> <p>Um prefixo estático que identifica o arquivo como um arquivo de sincronização de ID.
-Use esse prefixo ao corresponder IDs de dispositivo a outras IDs de dispositivo ou IDs de cliente (DPUUIDs).  </p> </td>
+   <td colname="col2"> <p>A static prefix that identifies the file as an ID synchronization file.
+Use this prefix when matching device IDs to other device IDs or customer IDs (DPUUIDs).  </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <code> c2c_id</code> </p> </td>
-   <td colname="col2"> <p>Um prefixo estático que identifica o arquivo como um arquivo de sincronização de ID para Destinos Baseados em Pessoas.
-Use esse prefixo ao corresponder IDs de cliente (DPUUIDs) a endereços de email com hash para Destinos baseados em pessoas.  </p> </td>
+   <td colname="col2"> <p>A static prefix that identifies the file as an ID synchronization file for People-Based Destinations.
+Use this prefix when matching customer IDs (DPUUIDs) to hashed email addresses for People-Based Destinations.  </p> </td>
   </tr>
   <tr>
    <td colname="col1"><code><i>MASTERDPID</i></code> </td>